Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail command is normaly used to display the first 10 lines of a file head command is normaly used to display the first 10 lines of a file head command is used to Display the first 10 lines of file
+tail command is normaly used to display the first 10 lines of a file head command is normaly used to display the first 10 lines of a file head command is used to Display the first 10 lines of file head (line number) file name | tail (line number) is the command used to desplay third line in a file